 There are ways in which we alter our behaviors depending on the situation we are in.
 Sometimes, we do this for what feels like a good reason, and sometimes we do this out of fear.

 You’re running late leaving your parents’ house for Thanksgiving dinner but wanted to head out early to beat the traffic.
 You’re looking around for your keys but realize that your grandma is actually sitting on them… asleep on the couch.
-You know that if you try to get them you’ll wake her up, so you decide to stop being such a hardass about your schedule and just stay an extra half-hour or so until she wakes up.
+You know that if you try to get them you’ll wake her up, so you decide to stop being so strict about your schedule and just stay an extra half-hour or so until she wakes up.
 Because you love your grandma.

 You disagree with the direction your boss is taking a project and can foresee that this will lead to him to assigning a part of the project to your team that is actually just duplicative work.
 You want to share your ideas about how to do the project in a more efficient and impactful way, but your boss has a pattern of shutting down your ideas and you feel like it’s a waste of energy to even bother speaking up.
-So, you keep your mouth shut during the meeting and just suck it up.
+So, you and your team keep quiet during the meeting.

 If you’re at a point in your life where you feel energetically squished, whether it’s because of your job, environment or relationships, it’s likely because you’ve let your power be taken away.